-More people are moving towards natural products and want to have more control over their health.
-They turn to complementary and alternative treatment to relieve common symptoms, improve their quality of life and holistically protect themselves against illness and diseases.
-However, we live in a world dominated by modern and western ideas, and the challenge is a choice of using traditional herbs or modern medicine.
+More people are turning to natural products because they want more control over their health.
+They seek complementary and alternative medicine to alleviate common symptoms, improve their quality of life, and protect themselves holistically against illness and disease.
+However, we live in a world dominated by modern and western ideas, so the challenge is deciding whether to use traditional herbs or modern medicine.

 MUZI: Cultural practices and beliefs are often described as shared perceptions of how people routinely behave in culture and share ideal values.
 This includes all or a subset of the following characteristics: ethnicity, language, upbringing, religion, and spiritual beliefs — Have you always believed in cultural practices in a world dominated by Christianity and western ideas, and how has your spiritual journey been so far?